Joining our Trust

 - The Principals have real say in the shape of the organisation and links with similar, like-minded heads.

 - Access to training and CPD from the Aspirer Research School.

 - A ‘no blame’ team approach.
 We get together – discuss our issues and then work TOGETHER to overcome them.

 - Staff are able to move around the Trust and gain experiences i.e. a different year group, an SLT position, etc.

 Why should we leave the relative safety of the Local Authority and risk joining the Trust?

 - You don’t have to unless you are below the floor targets and/or in an Ofsted category.
-There is no risk attached to joining a chain, before a school can join it would have been a part of a due diligence exercise that assured its staff and governors that all benefits were understood, every aspect and outcome of joining had been discussed, analysed and agreed before any move was made.
+There is no risk attached to joining a chain.
+Before a school can join it must be part of a due diligence exercise that assured its staff and governors that all benefits were understood, and every aspect and outcome of joining had been discussed, analysed and agreed before any move was made.
 This is about joining something that is known, not about plunging uncertainly into the unknown.

 - More and more schools are converting to academies and as they do the LA is becoming less and less effective.